ayjays132/JurassicParkTrespasser/jp2_pc/Source/Lib/VR/README.md

 environment will not be rendered.
 The environment intensity and orientation can be adjusted at runtime via `Renderer::SetEnvironmentIntensity()` and `Renderer::SetEnvironmentRotation()` whenever the renderer is available.
+Shader compilation and program linking errors are now reported to the console to aid debugging when OpenGL is used.

 ### Controller Input
 `VR::GetControllerInput()` returns an `SInput` struct describing the state of any